An Introduction to San Paulo

-San Paulo is one of the most famous cities of Brazil, along with Carnival capital Rio.
+San Paulo is one of the most famous cities of Brazil, along with the Carnival capital Rio.
 It is one of the largest cities in the whole world, and certainly the largest in Brazil itself.
 It features largely Brazilian culture but also holds inspirations and direct influences from cultures all around the world.
+Here we will talk about some best Sao Paulo travel tips that gives you an amazing experience.

 Many people assume, that due to the intensity of the city, that it is the capital of Rio, and it certainly could be, given its size and population.
 However, it is not: the capital of Brazil is Brasilia, and there are many places in Brasilia to visit.
 But locals might take offense if you call San Paulo the capital!